General Tax Policy

 Texas state and local governments must balance public needs and wants against their affordability.
 Taxes cause economic harm by adding to the cost of living and doing business.
 That harm is offset and justified if those funds are used prudently to support cost-effective public services necessary to create a positive foundation for economic and social prosperity, but the harm is magnified if those funds are used for inefficient programs or those of marginal need.

-A “tax” is a forced extraction of funds from individuals and businesses.
+A “tax” is a forced extraction of funds from individuals and businesses to pay for public services.
 A “tax increase” is a measure which increases net tax revenues by:

 - raising tax rates, or